Namuwiki: Articles

-Like its predecessor Rigveda Wiki, Namuwiki's articles are lightly worded and humorous, often containing jokes or references to subculture knowledge from various areas, including movies, games, and online memes.
-It has a unique form of narrative through the use of strikethroughs, which are primarily applied to sentences that are written as part of a tongue-in-cheek joke.
-Bolding is used liberally, often to highlight an important phrase.
-Although the primary focus of articles is placed on popular subcultures (the original targeted material of Rigveda Wiki) like video games, anime, and movies, there are also many articles written on the fields of science, history, scholarship, and current events.

-Content of Namuwiki is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 2.0 Korea (CC BY-NC-SA 2.0 license).
-Namuwiki has explained that their license is incompatible with Wikipedia (CC BY-SA 4.0) and Fandom wiki (CC BY-SA 3.0 Unported) on the FAQ page.
+Content of Namuwiki is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 2.0 Korea (CC BY-NC-SA 2.0 license); they have explained that their license is incompatible with Wikipedia (CC BY-SA 4.0) and Fandom wiki (CC BY-SA 3.0 Unported) on the FAQ page.

 Accuracy and neutrality

-Namuwiki does not necessarily require sources, nor does it have strict restrictions on contributions containing inaccurate information or subjective perspectives; it is only "recommended" to leave citations in cases of direct quotes.
-The phrase "turn off Namuwiki" has become a running joke in many Korean Internet communities, targeting its users who act knowledgeable about certain topics without doing in-depth and credible research outside of Namuwiki.
-The material found on it is written in a personal/subjective style that was characteristic of the wiki from which it was forked, the Rigveda Wiki.
-It has much more lax guidelines than Wikipedia, does not necessarily require references or sources, and has been criticized as being inaccurate and biased.
+The phrase "turn off Namuwiki" has become a running joke in many Korean internet communities, which targets its users who act knowledgeable about certain topics without doing in-depth and credible research outside of Namuwiki.
+Although cases where major media outlets uses information Namuwiki continue to emerge, it has also faced criticisms of being vulnerable to the weakness that information may be presented from a biased perspective and having laxer guidelines when compared to Wikipedia.
+For instance, it is only advised in Namuwiki that the sources are added.
+In 2016, a Namuwiki user created an article about "equalism"; it falsely claimed that a supposed new ideology, "equalism", had appeared in the West, and made multiple remarks against feminist ideologies.
+The article was used to criticize feminism on South Korean online communities, and was also posted by a member of the Korean Progressive Party.
+After 6 months, the equalism page was renamed into Namuwiki Gender Equalism Fabrication Incident.

 Administration

 Umanle S.R.L.'s base of operation in Paraguay has led to concerns over the legal venues available for Korean citizens to seek correction of information they consider harmful, given the bureaucratic difficulties in handling legal matters with a foreign entity under foreign law.
-Various hypotheses have arisen to speculate the motivation behind the wiki's transfer, the most prominent of which characterizes the move as an attempt to avoid sensitive South Korean internet laws.

-Not much information has been revealed about Umanle S.R.L., its employees, or its owner(s).
-Data from Paraguay's Ministry of Finance confirms its existence.
-Some users raised concerns that Namuwiki may be operating under a ghost company.
+Even though not much information has been revealed about Umanle S.R.L., its employees, or its owner(s), data from Paraguay's Ministry of Finance confirms its existence; it rose concerns that Namuwiki may be operating under a ghost company.

-Kim Nak-Ho (김낙호), a professor of journalism, opined that relying on opaque administration may be problematic for online communities.
-He further added that collaborative encyclopedia projects should be owned by a formal non-profit with transparent funding.